Wildcard Rules in Detail (2018)

 Eventing Olympic Gold Medal Winner/ Four-Star Winner & Developing Nation Wildcards:

-This wildcard process only applies to those Gold medal winners (individual only) or 4* winners who have entered, meet the basic entry criteria but are not in the list of the 36 accepted entries by FEI ranking points.
+This wildcard process only applies to those Gold medal winners (individual only) or CCI 4* (classics new system) winners who have entered, meet the basic entry criteria but are not in the list of the 36 accepted entries by FEI ranking points.

-An athlete that has a four-star win from 2008 up to and including 2017 (at entry point) counts as eligible for a wildcard entry.
+An athlete that has a four-star win from 2009 up to and including 2018 (at ERM selection date) counts as eligible for a wildcard entry.

 All those eligible for these two wildcard places will be placed in order of FEI ranking points and the Olympic Gold medallist with the highest points will be picked followed by the four-star winner with the highest points.
 If these wildcards are not used, then developing nation riders may also be selected in order of FEI ranking.